lopezoscar/totheworld-hapi-api/README.md

 ## All Endpoints Tests
 You can tests with mocha every endpoint.
 Each endpoint need to be send with the Authorization header unless that the endopint is a public endpoint.

+## Authorization with scopes
+There are scopes associated to each apikey.
+For example: GET /v1/hotels has the scope hotels:read, if the apikey hasn't the scope, you will got an Insufficient Scopes error.